John L. Watson

-John Leonard Watson (born 1951) is an American chess International Master and author.
-In 2022, Watson was inducted into the U.S. Chess Hall of Fame along with GM James Tarjan and the late Daniel Willard Fiske.
-Watson is also a recipient of the US Chess Federation's Frank J. Marshall Award, and a 2015 inductee into the Colorado Chess Hall of Fame.
+John Leonard Watson (born 1951) is an American chess player and author who was awarded the title of International Master in 1979.

+In 2022, he was inducted into the U.S. Chess Hall of Fame along with GM James Tarjan and the late Daniel Willard Fiske.
+He is also a recipient of the US Chess Federation's Frank J. Marshall Award, and a 2015 inductee into the Colorado Chess Hall of Fame.

+Life

-Watson was born in Milwaukee and grew up in Omaha, Nebraska, United States.
+Watson was born in Milwaukee and grew up in Omaha, Nebraska.
 He was educated at Brownell-Talbot, Harvard, and the University of California, San Diego, where he took his degree in engineering.
 He has won many chess tournaments including the first US National High School Chess Championship and the American Open.
-As an engineer at Hughes Aircraft, Watson co-developed and patented (with colleagues M.I.
-Parr and T. G. Vishwanath) the algorithm that permits mobile phones to function in valleys.